-This is one of the autofocusing mode coming under the Autofocus feature.
-This mode is mainly used for focusing on stationary subjects.
-So, you can make use of One-Shot AF mode for portrait and Landscape photography.
-Most of the cameras will have this focus assigned to a sensor and user can select the focus point of his choice.
+You can use One-Shot AF mode for portrait and landscape photography.
+Most cameras will have this focus assigned to a sensor and the user can select the focus point of his choice.

 If the user has not selected the focus point then the camera will go ahead with the last used focus point to focus the subject.
-The camera will try to focus on the subject which is coming in front of this focus point.
-Certain cameras allow selecting multiple focus points in the form of groups or zones.
-The additional focus points are used for focus assistance.
+The camera will try to focus on the subject coming in front of this focus point.

-If you are looking for the benefits of both One-shot AF Mode and AI Servo mode then you can use the AI Focus AF mode.
+If you want the benefits of both One-shot AF Mode and AI Servo mode, you can use the AI Focus autofocus mode.
 You can use this Autofocus mode for both stationary as well as moving subjects.

 4. Manual Focus

-If you are doing a manual focus, I recommend using the Live View mode in your camera to ensure that you have the perfect focus lock.
-You need to zoom in 100 percent to the subject of interest to check whether it is focused or not.
+You need to zoom in 100 percent on the subject of interest to check whether it is properly focused or not.

 5. Touch Screen Focus

-If you have understood the different camera focusing modes, start exploring these modes in your camera feel the difference.
+If you have understood the different camera focusing modes, start capturing pictures using these modes in your camera and see the difference.